 If you’re serious about losing fat, you should apply what you know in a planned manner.
 A plan provides direction and focus, so you won’t wander aimlessly in your fat loss journey.
 It can also make you more efficient and get better results.
 I won’t get into the details of creating a fat loss plan here, but a good fat loss plan should include:

 Your goals and a way to measure your progress.
 A good fat loss plan begins with goal setting because all your activities must be organized around your goals.
 What I mean by goals here are not vague, general goals such as “I want to lose fat.”
 Your goals should be specific, measurable, realistic, and time-bound, such as “I want to lose 6 percent of body fat and 18 pounds in 3 months.”

-You’ll also need a way to objectively measure your progress.
+You’ll also need a way to measure your progress.
 Otherwise, you’ll never know if you’ve actually reached your goals.
-The scale and BMI, as I’ve discussed in my previous article, are not good tools to measure body fat.
-If your goal is losing fat, then the ideal method to measure your progress is by body composition testing.
+The scale and BMI alone, as I’ve discussed in my previous article, are not good tools to measure or predict body fat.
+If your goal is losing fat, then the better method to measure your progress is by measuring your body composition.

 Your menu plan.
 When I suggested you to create a calorie deficit, you might be thinking, “Oh no, not another calorie-counting program!”
 Well, my way of counting calories may not be what you think.
 Counting calories doesn’t have to mean walking around with a notebook or electronic device, writing down every morsel you eat throughout each day.
 Instead, you create a menu plan as your eating goal for the day.

 So, working off a menu means that you don’t have to count your calories every day in real time.
 You only need to count your calories once when you create your menus.
 Having a meal plan will also keep you from wandering off course.
 There are many temptations and distractions out there.
 Without a plan, you leave yourself at the mercy of impulses and circumstances.